 This graduate-level course focuses on the glaring human need to bring electric power to the 1.2 billion people in the world that lack it.
 The class will look at the differentiated challenge between rural and urban systems, and the technologies that can solve the unique challenges of each developmental situation.
 It will also investigate the impediments to progress, and explore the different business models and technologies that are being used to tackle the challenge.
 The class will culminate by asking the students to help design the most appropriate model for deploying power technologies in a range of world regions.
 (ENERGY 790.02)

-Instructors: Tim Profeta, director of the Nicholas Institute for Environmental Policy Solutions, and Jim Rogers, retired chairman and CEO of Duke Energy.
+Instructors: Tim Profeta, director of the Nicholas Institute, and Jim Rogers, retired chairman and CEO of Duke Energy.

 U.N.
 Climate Change Negotiation Practicum

 Duke University’s U.N.
 Climate Change Negotiations Practicum is a hands-on course that explores international climate change negotiations and climate policy under the United Nations Framework Convention on Climate Change (UNFCCC).

 Now in its ninth year, the Bass Connections-affiliated course provides students with an opportunity to develop a comprehensive understanding of the issues at the heart of global climate change — from adaptation and mitigation to the political dynamics of the UNFCCC negotiations process.
 Students engage in independent coursework, classroom discussions, and guest lectures throughout the semester, all in preparation to attend the annual U.N. climate change negotiations, which takes place this year in Katowice, Poland.
 Interested students may subscribe to the newsletter for more information about the course.